Driving Without a License

 What penalties are there for driving without a license in Las Vegas?

-Because driving without a license is considered as a misdemeanor charge, it is a criminal offense.
+Because driving without a license is considered a misdemeanor charge, it is a criminal offense.
 You could face fines of up to $1,000.
 You might even have to spend up to size months in jail, though judges rarely give jail time for this offense.
 However, there could be additional penalties that might result in a suspended license or even a revoked license.

 Can I fight the charges of driving without a license?